DONATE

 Sightsavers, September 2024

-This World Sight Day, Sightsavers’ eye health policy advisor Fiona Lawless and eye health deputy technical director Sumrana Yasmin, explain how school eye health programmes are essential for children to fulfil their potential and build confidence.
+To mark World Sight Day, Sightsavers’ eye health policy advisor Fiona Lawless and eye health deputy technical director Sumrana Yasmin explain how school eye health programmes are essential for children to fulfil their potential and build confidence.

 “There are changes in the students’ academic performance after they were provided with glasses,” a school principal in Liberia reports in a Sightsavers evaluation.